TeimasTeimoso/OpenWeather-RESTfull-Service/README.md

 # OpenWeather-RESTfull-Service
-assessment to fetch data about a city from OpenWeather (or from cache if already exists), given the _city_id_.

 ## Default values
 By default the server is running on **port 5656**.
 It can be changed in _config/config.toml_ as well as the API key.